gatsbyjs/gatsby/docs/docs/api-specification.md

 title: API specification
 ---

-Gatsby's APIs are tailored conceptually to some extent after React.js which makes sense as users of Gatsby will necessarily also be users of React.js.
-I think there's a lot of wins to making Gatsby feel as familiar as possible as that'll ease adoption.
+Gatsby's APIs are tailored conceptually to some extent after React.js to improve the coherence between the two systems.

 The two top priorities of the API are a) enable a broad and robust plugin ecosystem and b) on top of that a broad and robust theme ecosystem (themes